Khanon/test-joke-box/README.md

 ## Client
 The client for this test is launched through a Node Web Server.
 This Web Server is listening at **http://localhost:8080**.
+*JQuery* haven't used in this test for performance reasons.
+Using vanilla.js as approach (http://vanilla-js.com/).

 ## How to run
 Test designed to be executed on **Windows**.<br>